dicelab-rhul/icu_agent_framework/README.md

 # The ICU Agent Platform

-The ICU agent platform is an agent framework encompassing teleoreactive agents which reason on incoming events from a system called ICU.
+The ICU agent platform is an agent framework based on [GOLEM](https://dl.acm.org/doi/10.1145/1619258.1619275).
+It encompasses teleoreactive agents which reason on incoming events from a system called ICU.
 They also provide feedback to the ICU system, if they detect that a corrective action is required by the ICU user.

 ## Basic structure